Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: System Model and Problem Formulation

 \subsection{Communication Model}

 After processing the sensor data, the control commands will be transmitted to the field robots.
-The EIH transmits the control commands to $K$ robots simultaneously through orthogonal channels.
+The EIH transmits the control commands to $K$ robots simultaneously through orthogonal channels\footnote{In this paper, an assumption is made that different channels are completely orthogonal, to neglect the interference between the robots.
+This allows us to concentrate on the control-performance-oriented resource allocation and data offloading scheme.
+The inclusion of interference among robots will be a future study.}.
 Denoting the transmit power allocated to loop $k$ as $p_k$, we have

 where $P_{\text{max}}$ represents the transmit power constraint.